timsaucer/avernus/_notes/Scenarios/3 Vanthampur Investigations/Tracking Down Tarina.md

 cssclass: []
 ---

-The Elfsong Tavern is the player's meeting place for [[Tarina]].
+The players should try to track down [[Tarina]] by going to the Elfsong Tavern.
 She is not there originally but does show up and direct them to the [[Poisoned Poseidon]].

 ## Links
 - Main: [[Descent into Avernus]]